snorwin/argocd-operator-extension/README.md

 The **argocd-operator-extension** solves all the issue described in the previous section by facilitating that an Argo CD instance is used only for a defined subset of the namespaces without using cluster role bindings.
 The view and edit roles are only granted to the individual Argo CD service accounts for dedicated namespaces.

 ## How it works
-The **argocd-operator-extension** reconciles the `ArgoCD` customer resource of the Argo CD Operator and installs a Helm chart which contains the internal service accounts and role bindings as well as the role bindings to the `argocd-edit` and `argocd-view` cluster role for all the namespaces with the label `argocd.snorwin.io/name` and `argocd.snorwin.io/namespace` set to the namespaced name of the reconciled object.
+The **argocd-operator-extension** reconciles the `ArgoCD` custom resource of the Argo CD Operator and installs a Helm chart which contains the internal service accounts and role bindings as well as the role bindings to the `argocd-edit` and `argocd-view` cluster role for all the namespaces with the label `argocd.snorwin.io/name` and `argocd.snorwin.io/namespace` set to the namespaced name of the reconciled object.
 The ArgoCD RBAC blueprint is defined as a [Helm chart](helm/charts/argocd-operator-extension/resources) and mounted to the extension using a config map which allows you to use this operator with your existing roles and adapt it that it fits your requirements without re-building the image of the extension.

-Upgrading many Argo CD instances in a cluster by hand is inefficient, therefore the extension is able to manage the images and versions of Argo CD, Dex and Redis automatically in the `ArgoCD` customer resource based on the update policy (`None`, `Always` or `IfNotPresent`) annotated to the resource itself.
+Upgrading many Argo CD instances in a cluster by hand is inefficient, therefore the extension is able to manage the images and versions of Argo CD, Dex and Redis automatically in the `ArgoCD` custom resource based on the update policy (`None`, `Always` or `IfNotPresent`) annotated to the resource itself.
 The images and versions can be set using environment variables.

 ## Getting Started
 ### Installation